Gregor Schlierenzauer: 2012/13 World Cup

 Schlierenzauer dominated the 2012/13 season, winning the Four Hills Tournament for the second time and the ski flying classification for the third time.

-At the first Individual Competition in Vikersund, on the 26th January 2013, Schlierenzauer equaled Nykänen's long-standing record of 46 World Cup wins, and at Harrachov, on the 2nd February, he superseded Nykänen's record by winning again.
+At the first Individual Competition in Vikersund, on 26 January 2013, Schlierenzauer equaled Nykänen's long-standing record of 46 World Cup wins, and at Harrachov, on 3 February, he superseded Nykänen's record by winning again.

-At the Nordic Championchips in Val di Fiemme, Schlierenzauer won gold with the team, silver with the mixed-team and also silver on the normal hill.
+At the Nordic Championships in Val di Fiemme, Schlierenzauer won gold with the team, silver with the mixed-team and also silver on the normal hill.

 At the end of the season he won the overall World Cup by a wide margin and at that point already had 50 World Cup wins.

 2013/14 World Cup

 The 2013/14 season initially went well for Schlierenzauer, and after not competing in Klingenthal he was able to win his first two competitions of the season in Kuusamo and Lillehammer.
 He finished 8th at the Four Hills Tournament and also took two podium finishes at the Kulm ski-flying events.

 However, he could not build on his past dominance in the World Cup and so the Olympic Winter Games in Sochi were disappointing for him.
 He finished 11th on the normal hill and 7th on the large hill.
 With the team it was enough for a silver medal.

 At the end of the season he finished 6th overall.